 Although negotiating with a builder may take a little out-of-the-box thinking, if you know how to approach them the right way, you may end up walking away with a great deal.
 If you’re considering purchasing a new construction home, it’s wise to partner with a real estate agent who has worked with builders in the past and is familiar with negotiating these types of deals.

 At Jovio, not only do our REALTORS® have a wealth of knowledge, but we also have experienced builders on our team with an abundance of expertise in this area.
-Plus, when you partner with Jovio, you’ll receive 1% cash back at closing.
+Plus, when you partner with Jovio to buy a home, you’ll receive 1% cash back at closing.
 So, if you’re still hoping for a little extra cash to lower your closing costs or put towards those new build upgrades, our 1% rebate program can help you make that happen.